orgarten/ProjectTemplate_Python/README.md

 * Run ```pytest``` to run testing (after it h
 * Run ```$ tox``` to start automated venv creation + packaging + testing.

+## Contributing
+This is only a small example and certainly far from perfect.
+I am happy for any feedback!